-Enter a name for the Data Form, select the Data Form Type, and press Save.
+Enter a name for the data form, and press Save.

-You will be presented with a blank data form containing one section.
-The question tools are to the left (1); the form's current contents are in the center(2), and the right contains the properties for the current item(3).
+You will be presented with a blank data form, containing one section.
+The question tools are to the left(1); the form's current content's are in the center(2); and the right contains the properties for the current item(3).

-Start by giving a name to the section rather than accepting the default of "Section 1".
-This will display the abstractors in the data form navigation on the left of the data form, allowing abstractors to jump to this section quickly.
-You can also select what the initial appearance of this section will look like on the data form.
-You can choose from Expanded, Collasped, and Collasped if there is no user-answered question.
-Selecting Grid Columns is optional, and you can also select the Display type as Normal or Multi Select.
+Start by giving a name to the section, rather than accepting the default of "Section 1".
+This will display for the abstractors in the data form navigation on the left of the data form, allowing abstractors to quickly jump to this section.

 Section 1 is already selected, so to change the name, you simply have to access the Section Label in the Properties panel - (3) in the screenshot above - and change the entered name.
 For this example, we will call the section "Pre-op Consultation".
-You can see in the screenshot below that the data form - in the center section - the name of the section changes to reflect the updated information:
+You can see in the screenshot below, that the data form - in the center section - the name of the section changes to reflect the updated information: